Disorders Of Homeostasis In Type 2 Diabetes Sample.

 Imbalance

 The impact of diabetes type 2 is seen with respect to the sociological issues of Joy.
 It is very difficult for the patient to go through the treatment process of the disease as she is all alone without her family.
-High blood sugar levels along with poor control of sugar lead to a lot of other medical complications like that of heart or brain.
+High blood sugar levels along with poor control of sugar lead to a lot of other medical complications like that of the heart or brain.
 Joy is also suffering from leg ulcers which are assumed to be a serious metabolic disorder.
-This has hampered her ability to do other physical activities of her routine life (Nebika-Pedrotti, Keller, Iselin and et al.,2009).
+This has hampered her ability to do other physical activities in her routine life (Nebika-Pedrotti, Keller, Iselin et al.,2009).
 Apart from this, it is necessary for the patient to control her blood glucose daily for which she has to undergo tasks which are related to the daily treatment.
-All this have a mental as well as a sociological effect on the life of the patient.
+All this has a mental as well as a sociological effect on the life of the patient.
 This is so because with the disease the patient feels completely different from others and isolated from her family and neighbours (3 ways stress affects diabetes, 2013).

-The changes which are to be incorporated in the lifestyle because of the diabetes type 2 is done with the help of family but the patient Joy is not being able to bring in the changes as she is all alone without any social life.
+The changes which are to be incorporated in the lifestyle because of the diabetes type 2 is done with the help of family but the patient Joy is not able to bring in the changes as she is all alone without any social life.

 The disease has an impact in sociological terms as diabetes demands a lot of changes in the lifestyle of the patient.
-Due to this, the life of the patient becomes quite threatening and lead to a lot of complications (Vileikyte, 2001).
-Due to this, it has an overall negative impact on the well being of the patient.
+Due to this, the life of the patient becomes quite threatening and leads to a lot of complications (Vileikyte, 2001).
+Due to this, it has an overall negative impact on the well-being of the patient.
 The social life is also influenced as people with this disease are left all alone as is happening with Joy.
-This shows that her social contacts and life is totally ruined because of diabetes type 2.
+This shows that her social contacts and life are totally ruined because of diabetes type 2.
 The social implication of the disease is also seen as the patient feels totally different from others and has the feeling of being left out and all alone.
-This also leads to a kind of negative emotion in the patient and this is the reason she is not being able to take and respond her treatments in the proper manner.
+This also leads to a kind of negative emotion in the patient and this is the reason she is not being able to take and respond to her treatments in the proper manner.

 Diabetes type 2 has become one of the major concerns for all people.
 It has become a health issue which is being spread all over the globe.
 This has become one of the major contributors towards the high rate of mortality and also death at an early age.
-This disease is increasing with a fast pace because of the changing lifestyle, obesity and chronic stress.
+This disease is increasing at a fast pace because of the changing lifestyle, obesity and chronic stress.
 The sedentary lifestyle which is being followed today includes a lack of exercise and a healthy diet.
 The impact of this disease is not only seen in physiological terms but also in psychological terms like that of stress and sociological terms.
-Therefore, it is very important for the patients dealing with this disease that they given special attention and care (Edelman, Olsen, Dudley and et al., 2002).
+Therefore, it is very important for the patients dealing with this disease that they be given special attention and care (Edelman, Olsen, Dudley et al., 2002).

 Online